canonical/http-proxy-operators/squid-forward-proxy-operator/docs/how-to/upgrade.md

-# Upgrade guide
+# How to upgrade

 The `squid-forward-proxy` charm is stateless.
-Upgrading the charm is simply refreshes the charm to a new revision.
-Charm configuration and relations are preserved by Juju.
+Upgrade the charm by refreshing it to a new revision.
+The charm's configuration and relations are preserved by Juju.

 The charm may reload the Squid proxy service configuration during an upgrade to apply new changes, but it typically should not cause service interruptions.

-## Example of upgrading the squid-forward-proxy charm
+For example:

 ```bash
 juju refresh squid-forward-proxy